-What is in your Fingerprint Background Check?
+What Is A Fingerprint Background Check?

-Your fingerprints identify all relevant information in your life: birth, name, addresses, employment and arrests.
-The Federal Bureau of Investigation (FBI) fingerprint database will include your “rap sheet” consisting of any criminal arrest dates, charges and the disposition of cases.
+The fingerprint database will include your “rap sheet” consisting of any criminal arrest dates, charges, and the disposition of cases.
+Your fingerprints also identify basic information about your life, such as birth, name, address, and employment.

 Many times, a simple police report can be linked to these fingerprint records also.
-This could include vehicle accidents, insurance information and statements you made.
+This could include vehicle accidents, insurance information, and statements you made.

-When you request the fingerprint background check, it might take from a couple of weeks to a month to deliver results via mail.
+When you request the check, it might take a couple of weeks to a month to deliver results via mail.
 You can also choose the electronic application method for processing.
 You can have these fingerprint records authenticated (or a certificate of apostille) if you want from the FBI.
 If nothing was found, you will receive a written document attesting to that fact.

 Each state has its own regulations concerning the fingerprint background check.
 Many require the fingerprint background check for employees who work around children in the education system.
 Some states require the applicant to have a state-issued identification number showing it has the legal right to request such confidential information.

 How Are The Fingerprints Stored?